brsaran/IMM/README.md

 - If a tool is **not** run from a conda environment, set `conda_env=NONE` and make sure the directory path is filled in.
 - Some tools' path is *only* required if they are **not** in a conda environment (e.g. `mhcflurry`, `blast`); for others the path is **mandatory regardless** of conda usage (e.g. `mhcseqnet`, `netmhcpani`, `nettepi`, `netctlpan`, `mixmhc2`, `netmhcpanii`, `lbeep`, `IEDBpop`) — see the comments already present in the `path` file for each entry.
 - `octave`'s path is always left as `NONE`; only its `conda_env` needs to be set, and that environment must have `fuzzy-logic-toolkit` installed.
-- For **LBEEP**, in addition to setting its path here, you must also edit the `LBEEP4IMM` file inside your LBEEP installation to point to the LBEEP executable — see the LBEEP package's own README for details.
+- **LBEEP** can be obtained from [github.com/brsaran/LBEEP](https://github.com/brsaran/LBEEP/).
+In addition to setting its path here, you must also edit the `LBEEP4IMM` file inside your LBEEP installation to point to the LBEEP executable — see that repository's own README for details.
 - For **NetTepi**, point `conda_env` at an environment running Python 2.7.

 | Key in `path` | Tool | Path mandatory? |